mnallard/jaccuziArduiControler/README.md

 The rest of jacuzzi features (blower + water jets ) are not covered into this project, because still working with the Gecko card, and the Gecko panel of the jaccuzzi.

+Code weigth :

+After compilation with Genouino : 19.4 Kbytes for code , and 1.1 Kbytes for variables.

+'Sketch uses 19898 bytes (7%) of program storage space.
+Maximum is 253952 bytes.
+Global variables use 1218 bytes (14%) of dynamic memory, leaving 6974 bytes for local variables.
+Maximum is 8192 bytes.'

 Hardware for the project:

 1 arduino MEGA card